 Three levels of advantages:

-- Capital Gain Tax paid on a previous investment realised in the current or previous year can be reduced by 50% if reinvested into an SEIS eligible business
+- Capital Gain Tax paid on a previous investment realised in the current or previous year can be reduced by 50% if reinvested into a SEIS eligible business.

-As you can see, the SEIS is the most advanced and easily approachable relief that, at the moment, is live in Europe.
+As you can see, the SEIS is the most advanced and easily approachable relief that is currently available in Europe

-Though, tax reliefs represent a necessary, but not sufficient, condition for you to choose the Country where to incorporate your startup.
+Though, tax reliefs represent a necessary, but not sufficient, condition for you to choose the country in which you incorporate your startup.